korablique/openfoodfacts-ai/ml_utils/ml_utils_cli/README.md

 By default, the CLI will use Open Food Facts Label Studio instance, but you can change the URL by setting the `--label-studio-url` CLI option.

 For all the commands that interact with Label Studio, you need to provide an API key using the `--api-key` CLI option.
-You can get an API key by logging in to the Label Studio instance and going to the settings page.
+You can get an API key by logging in to the Label Studio instance and going to the Account & Settings page.

 #### Create a project